mattcantstop/mattcantstop.github.io/_posts/2023-07-08-hiring-an-elixir-or-ruby-developer-for-spoonme-exploring-an-idea-together.md

 layout: post
 title: "Hiring a part time Elixir or Ruby developer: Going on a journey together to build something people love using"
 date: 2023-07-08
 description: "I want to pay someone to work to explore an idea with me.
-Do you want to spend 15 - 20 hours per week building something exceptional through iteration?
+Do you want to spend 15 - 20 hours per week building something exceptional through iteration?"
 ---

 ## Hiring a part time Elixir or Ruby developer: Going on a journey together to build something people love